carbon-language/carbon-lang/README.md

 Safety, and especially
 [memory safety](https://en.wikipedia.org/wiki/Memory_safety), remain key challenges for C++ and something a successor language needs to address.
-Our initial priority and focus are on immediately addressing important, low-hanging fruit in the safety space:
+Our initial priority and focus is on immediately addressing important, low-hanging fruit in the safety space:

 -   Tracking uninitialized states better, increased enforcement of